Bilingualism/Plurilingualism in Business, Industry, & the Professions

 - What language education opportunities do various businesses provide or support?
 How is the impact of those programs evaluated?

-- How do policies related to bilingualism or multilingualism influence hiring decisions in business and industry?
+- How do policies related to bilingualism or multilingualism influence hiring decisions in business, industry, and the professions?

-- How do policies related to bilingualism or multilingualism influence promotion decisions in business and industry?
+- How do policies related to bilingualism or multilingualism influence promotion decisions in business, industry, and the professions?